When considering your career in the Army, it is vital to consider the Army promotion timeline when you plan.

 Leadership

-Soldiers up from promotion must demonstrate they possess the ability to guide and motivate others.
+Soldiers up for promotion must demonstrate they possess the ability to guide and motivate others.

 Military Bearing